 - By taking actual pictures

 This is the traditional way of getting stereo pictures.
-Series of pictures can be taken by single camera which is set up to slide along a slider bar or multiple cameras can be mounted along a straight line or a curve.
-The challenge with single camera setup is that the objects need to be 100% still when the camera moves along the slider.
-For multiple camera setup the cameras’ shutters need to be synchronized.
+A series of pictures can be taken by a single camera which is set up to slide along a slider bar or multiple cameras can be mounted along a straight line or a curve.
+The challenge with the single-camera setup is that the objects need to be 100% still when the camera moves along the slider.
+For multiple camera setup, the cameras’ shutters need to be synchronized.

-- By converting single 2D image for 3D lenticular printing
+- By converting a single 2D image for 3D lenticular printing

 The equal-distance slicing method is similar to the isobars on a weather map.
 For example, the yam in the following picture is sliced into pieces and the perimeter of each slice represents the locus of points with equal distance to an imaginary plane parallel to the face of the slice.

 Both depth map and isobar approaches are used in some ad hoc lenticular printing software.
-They both provide very intuitive concept to add depth to objects.
-But in terms of convenience the isobar approach is easier.
+They both provide very intuitive concepts to add depth to objects.
+But in terms of convenience, the isobar approach is easier.
 Creating a workable depth map can be tedious and requires a great deal of experience.